10 Ways to Prepare for the Success of Your Yardshare Garden this Winter

 Maybe.
 I tend to not follow social media experts, SEO masters, multi-level marketers, ranters, sex bots, trolls or nasty people.
 As long as I have time I will at least check your bio.
 I as a rule won’t follow you if you haven’t taken the trouble to create an avatar and write a bio.
 I will follow some businesses and organizations back if I think we have some reason to communicate.
 I am currently trying to pare down though so I can be sure to pass on relevant info to people who are interested in my main topics.
 Please don’t be offended if I unfollow.
 It just means I am getting more focused on my areas of interest.

-I am using TweetDeck and PowerTwitter to help filter and find great people, sort, retweet and stay responsive.
+I am using TweetDeck and Hootsuite to help filter and find great people, sort, retweet and stay responsive.
 Both tools are fantastic and come highly recommended if you want to make the most of your time on Twitter.
+Hootsuite is especially good if you need to slow down a hashtag to keep up.

 Cool!
 So what’s your Twitter account again?